Casco Bay Lines: Retired vessels

+Future expansion

+Casco Bay Lines is undergoing a Fleet Evaluation project, which aims to replace the aging Machigonne II.
+The new vessel, which is currently under construction by Senesco Marine of Rhode Island, will feature a hybrid-electric engine, a first for CBL's fleet.

 Terminal

-The Casco Bay Lines Ferry Terminal is located in Portland, Maine on the Maine State Pier.
-It was originally constructed in the 1980s.
-In the summer of 2014, a major renovation and addition designed by Scott Simons Architects opened to the public---effectively doubling the size of the original building.
-The new terminal received an Honorable Mention at the American Institute of Architects (AIA) New England Design 2014 Design Awards and an AIA Maine Honor Award in 2016.
+The Casco Bay Lines Ferry Terminal is located on the Maine State Pier.
+It was constructed in the 1980s.
+In the summer of 2014, a major renovation and addition designed by Scott Simons Architects opened to the public, effectively doubling the size of the original building.
+The new terminal received an Honorable Mention at the American Institute of Architects' (AIA) New England Design 2014 Design Awards and an AIA Maine Honor Award in 2016.